 The passage of a county-wide personnel policy is not mandatory under the laws of lowa, but it is advisable that each county have such a policy.
 This is designed to ensure that the hiring, firing, and promotion practices of the county offices are uniform and not arbitrary or capricious.
 The personnel policy adopted may be very general and need not go through the requirements of each and every county position.
-The purpose is to protect the county in case it is charged or sued for discriminatory or illegal practices in its employment procedures.

 Probably the best way to achieve a personnel policy which all the county officers will respect is to have their participation in the drafting of the policy.
-The board will have to finalize and adopt the policy but this participation by the officers in the creation of the policy will allow them to better understand the purpose of the policy and what is required of them in their dealings with employees of their respective officers.
+The board will have to finalize and adopt the policy but this participation by the officers in the creation of the policy will allow them to better understand the purpose of the policy and what is required of them in their dealings with employees of their respective offices.